laheshk/wriiite/README.md

 # wriiite.

-wriiite is an ultra simple yet offensive text editor built on [Electron.js](https://electronjs.org/).
+wriiite is an ultra simple yet offensive text editor experiment built on [Electron.js](https://electronjs.org/).
 It is just capable of editing text, saving and opening files to/from a local macOS directory.

 ![enter image description here](https://i.imgur.com/2FDq4Rw.png)